codeonlyjs/website/content/guide/templates.md

 ## Declaring a Component Template

-Most components declare their template as a static field named `template`:
+Components declare their template as a static field named `template`:

 ```js